department-of-veterans-affairs/veteran-facing-services-tools/README.md

 > Installs the locally published version of `formation` to the Vets Website's `node_modules` folder, making it available for importing and testing locally.

-* With each new change you make, you'll need to re-run `yalc update` to see the changes reflected in your locally-running version of `vets-website`.
+* With each new change you make to the design system code, you'll need to re-run `yalc update` to see the changes reflected in your locally-running version of `vets-website`.

 > See [yalc documentation](https://www.npmjs.com/package/yalc#usage) for advanced usage such as [automatic updating on publish](https://www.npmjs.com/package/yalc#pushing-updates-automatically-to-all-installations)